microchip-pic-avr-examples/dspic33ck-power-dcdc-dual-active-bridge-development-platform/README.md

 ## Summary

 This solution showcases the implementation of a Dual Active Bridge (DAB) application demonstration utilizing Microchip's dsPIC33C device, primarily aimed at automotive On-Board Charger applications.
 The DC-DC Dual Active Bridge Development Platform is a versatile development board featuring well-organized components, including an input filter, power stage, auxiliary supply, and a socket compatible with Microchip's latest Digital Power Plug-In Modules (DP PIMs).
-It also includes a Human Machine Interface (HMI) and test points for comprehensive evaluation and debugging.

 The platform is designed to handle safe voltage levels of up to 700 VDC on the primary side and up to 400 VDC on the secondary side.
 Additionally, it includes a socket for dsPIC33 plug-in modules, enabling the system to be tested with various controllers.
-The pinout is compatible with EP, CK, and CH dsPIC® DSC DP PIMs, ensuring flexibility and ease of use.
+The pinout is compatible with EP, CK, and CH dsPIC DSC DP PIMs, ensuring flexibility and ease of use.

 ---